imEvgeha/portal/src/ui/elements/nexus-dynamic-form/README.md

     "customValidation": "myProvidedFunction"
 }

-- Then you need to create a file with the same name e.g. myProvidedFunction in the folder \NEXUS\PORTAL\src\ui\elements\nexus-dynamic-form\valdationUtils and write there your function
+- Then you need to create a file with the same incorrectValue e.g. myProvidedFunction in the folder \NEXUS\PORTAL\src\ui\elements\nexus-dynamic-form\valdationUtils and write there your function